-At each competition, the Tournament Committee will determine the maximum allotted time each group is permitted to play the stipulated round.
+At each competition, the Tournament Committee will determine the maximum allotted time (Time Par) each group is permitted to play each hole and the stipulated round.
 The stipulated round is complete when the last player in the group completes play of the final hole and the flagstick is replaced.

-- Exception: If the lead group is held up by play that was sent out before them or that began on the opposite tee, they will be exempt from the pace of play penalty if they finish over their allotted time but within 12 minutes of the group ahead of them.
+• Exception: If the lead group is held up by play that was sent out before them or that began on the opposite tee, they will be exempt from the pace of play penalty if they finish over their allotted time but less than 13 minutes behind of the group ahead of them.

 Any subsequent group must finish their stipulated round within the maximum allotted time established by the committee.
-If they finish over the maximum allotted time, they must finish within 12 minutes of the group ahead of them.
-If they finish over the maximum allotted time and more than 12 minutes behind the group ahead of them, each player may be assessed a two-stroke penalty to their score for the final hole.
+If they finish over the maximum allotted time, they must finish not more than 13 minutes behind the group ahead of them.
+If they finish over the maximum allotted time and more than 13 minutes behind the group ahead of them, each player in the group may be assessed a penalty to their score for the final hole.

 Timing of a player's stroke will begin when they have had reasonable opportunity to reach their ball, it is their turn to play and they can play without interference or distraction.
 Time spent determining yardage will count as part of the time taken for the stroke.
 The GAM will be enforcing the USGA recommendation found in Rule 5.6b, stating that the player make a stroke in no more than 40 seconds after he or she is able to play without interference and distraction.
 Also per Rule 5.6b, a player should usually be able to play more quickly than that and is encouraged to do so.

-If a group does not finish within its allotted time due to circumstances beyond its control or any other circumstances which the committee deems to be exceptional, but was otherwise in position, the Committee may be justified in waiving the penalty.
+If a group does not finish within its Time Par and out of position due to circumstances beyond its control or any other circumstances which the committee deems to be exceptional, the Committee may be justified in waiving the penalty.